Thursday, January 2, 2025

 Van Dyck is één van die weinige professionals die naast hun werk ook intellectueel maatschappelijk betrokken zijn, met zijn wekelijkse columns in de krant, maar ook als publicist en spreker.
 Dit is al zijn vijfde boek, een supergoed gestoffeerd werk over een onderwerp dat een kwarteeuw in zijn hoofd heeft zitten spelen.
 Een merk bestaat uit zeer diepe emotionele associaties die aansluiten bij de doelstellingen van het bedrijf als bij de verwachtingen van de klant.
 Ook hier wordt diep onder de oppervlakte gegraven om de essentie te vatten.

-Zeer vergelijkbaar is zijn uitgangspunt hier dat er vier krachten onze samenleving bepalen, als grote drijfveren die als optelsom van alle individuen ook de brede golven aangeven van de trends die we zien en mee helpen tot stand komen, en die hij gemakshalve alle vier met "Ver" doet starten.
+Zeer vergelijkbaar is zijn uitgangspunt hier dat er vier krachten onze samenleving bepalen, als grote drijfveren die als optelsom van alle individuen ook de brede golven aangeven van de trends die we zien en mee helpen tot stand komen, en die hij gemakshalve alle vier met "Ver-" doet starten.

 Naast deze grote krachten, die Van Dyck toelicht met voorbeelden uit het bedrijfsleven, de mode, de wielrennerij en uiteraard de politiek en vele andere sectoren, verwijst hij naar zijn mentor Helmut Gaus, professor aan de Universiteit van Gent over diens theorie van de grote trends in de samenleving, een cyclus die varieert tussen de veertig en zestig jaar.
 En gemakshalve vergelijkt hij die met onze vier seizoenen.